sethlopez/snoo-rs/README.md

 # snoo-rs

-Snoo is an unofficial futures-based library for Reddit, written in Rust.
+snoo-rs is an unofficial wrapper for the Reddit API, written in Rust.

+- Provides asynchronous interaction with the Reddit API via futures.
+- Automatically refreshes authentication tokens.

 ## Examples